flenniken/statictea/docs/variables.md

 * [getTeaVarStringDefault](#getteavarstringdefault) &mdash; Return the string value of one of the tea dictionary string items.
 * [resetVariables](#resetvariables) &mdash; Clear the local variables and reset the tea variables for running a command.
 * [assignVariable](#assignvariable) &mdash; Assign the variable the given value if possible, else return a warning.
+* [assignVariable](#assignvariable-1) &mdash; Assign the variable the given value if possible, else return a warning.
 * [getVariable](#getvariable) &mdash; Look up the variable and return its value when found, else return a warning.

 # outputValues